ericr6/iexec_workshop/README.md

 <https://dapps.iex.ec>

-watch your metamask extension to allow the connection
+watch the metamask extension to allow the connection

 - Look at the top right corner and explore the wallet management